300 days of summer

 The legendary waves are well known for being world class here in Portugal, and the lengthy 200km Algarve stretch is a whopper of a spot for all water sports, but kitesurfing in particular.
 Let us take you on a journey to the south of Portugal to this diverse destination, with stunning cities and hidden gems around every corner.
 In-land.
 On-land.
 Off-land.
 Here, you have the pick of the litter.
 From glassy lagoons to soaring waves and every imaginable bit of fun in between.

 Expect your expectations to be met, but always expect the unexpected here in Algarve!
-Ok, that makes little sense to you while sat at home reading this, but it will when you’re out in Lagos, home to one of the best kitesurfing spots in Europe.
+Ok, that makes very little sense to you while sat at home reading this, but it will when you’re out in Lagos, home to one of the best kitesurfing spots in Europe.

 The preferred seasonality in Portugal can really depend on what your kiting ability and style is.
 During winter, the southern coast of Algarve endures the SW storm winds heavy and hard, followed by SE – NE offshores.
-These Mediterranean “Levant” winds come and go in a hurry and wave heights can reach double overhead in some spots.
+These Mediterranean “Levante” winds come and go in a hurry and wave heights can reach double overhead in some spots.
 A bit full on for some.

 Summer is calmer, with the coast offering perfect shelter with offshore breezes.
 The “Nortada” blows from April to September, offering N-NW dominant winds, making it this famed spot for kitesurfing.